 For instance, this cool Edwardian English chair made by George Smith has a seat height of 14.5″ and a seat depth of 28″.
 The back is also very low at only 30″.
 I’ve sat in chairs like this and they are fun!

-- The over-all depth is usually from 34-40″ but some of that over-all depth has to do with how thick the seat back is and what is it’s pitch?
+- The over-all depth is usually from 34-40″ but some of that over-all depth has to do with how thick the seat back is and what is the pitch of the back?

 - Is there an ideal pitch?
 Well… not really, but a smaller chair with a slightly exaggerated pitch will be more comfortable than if it doesn’t have the pitch, generally.